 Mamoru lazily rolled over mumbling an apology, “Sorry Mako.”

 Silence once again.

 She was greeted by unanimous moans of protest.
 Another, basking in the sun on top of her long, raven-violet hair berated without opening her eyes, “Come off it Ami.
-Kids today just don’t understand the horrors we call final exams!
+Kids today just don’t understand the horrors we call end of term exams.
 We’re all burnt out here.”

 Mamoru sighed heavily, “You think it’s bad now?
 Just wait until you get to university.
 I don’t know how I juggle it all, and I don’t remember the last time I went to bed before five.”

 Rei stretched while sporting a sarcastic grin, “Life is hard for teenage superheroes.”

 With the book back over his face Mamoru blindly raised his arm into the air, “Uh, hello.
 In my mid-twenties here.”